okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 * [Build an Angular App with Okta's Sign-In Widget in 15 Minutes](/blog/2017/03/27/angular-okta-sign-in-widget)
 * [Angular Authentication with OpenID Connect and Okta in 20 Minutes](/blog/2017/04/17/angular-authentication-with-oidc)

-See the changelog at the bottom of each post to see exactly what changed.
-There are links to both the article changes and the code changes.
+We all know authentication is an important component of most apps, so I thought it would be helpful to get these posts updated, in case you are ready to make the switch to Angular 6.
+You can see the changelog at the bottom of each post to review exactly what changed.
+There are links to both the post changes and the code changes.

 For each project I updated, I performed the following steps: